Danielwohlr/vehicular-headway-modelling/README.md

 sociated particle systems.
-- We presented a unification procedure that is used for analysing traffic data and by applying this procedure to real data (recorded at a Dutch freeway) __we verified__, using methods of regression analysis, the balancing property of time clearances.
+- We presented a unification procedure that is used for analysing traffic data and by applying this procedure to real data (recorded at a Dutch freeway) __we verified__, using methods of regression analysis, __the balancing property of time clearances__.
 - Further, we rigorously defined statistical rigidity and __via the central limit theorem we derived__ the dependency of statistical compressibility on parametres belonging tu Erlang’s density function.